Surface separation in elastoplastic contacts

 All solid bodies have rough surfaces.
 When two solids are pressed together, only the highest asperities carry the load, and even under high loading conditions, there will be contact only at a small fraction of the nominal area.
 In many cases, the local stresses in these asperity contacts are sufficiently high that the solids yield plastically, at least in part of the contact region.
 Predicting the real contact area, the distribution of contact stresses, and the interfacial separation in the non-contacting regions is therefore a central problem in elastoplastic contact mechanics with relevance to a wide range of practical applications.

 One analytical approach to the elastoplastic contact between solids is the Persson contact mechanics theory.
 This theory, in its simplest form, assumes that the solids yield plastically when the local stress reaches the penetration hardness $\sigma_{\rm P}$.
 The penetration hardness is determined in indentation experiments, where a very hard object (often diamond) of well-defined shape (usually a ball or pyramid) is pressed into contact with the solid.
-The ratio between the loading force and the area of the (plastically deformed) indentation is defined as $\sigma_{\rm P}$.
-The elastoplastic contact mechanics theory has been applied to the leakage of metallic seals\cite{Metal} and to the leakage of syringes with Teflon laminated rubber stoppers\cite{Nest}.
-In a recent study, Lambert and Brodsky\cite{Brodsky} have applied the theory (with a length-scale dependent penetration hardness) to the contact between the surfaces in earthquake faults.
+The penetration hardness, $\sigma_{\rm P}$, is then obtained as the ratio between the applied load and the projected area of the plastically deformed indentation.
+The elastoplastic contact mechanics theory has been applied to the leakage of metallic seals \cite{Metal} and to the leakage of syringes with Teflon laminated rubber stoppers \cite{Nest}.
+In a recent study, Lambert and Brodsky~\cite{Brodsky} have applied the theory (with a length-scale dependent penetration hardness) to the contact between the surfaces in earthquake faults.

-In Ref.~\cite{PRE}, we demonstrated that the predictions of the Persson contact mechanics theory, for the contact area and the contact stress distribution for elastoplastic contacts, are in good agreement with deterministic numerical simulations based on the boundary element method.
+In \cite{PRE}, we demonstrated that the predictions of the Persson contact mechanics theory, for the contact area and the contact stress distribution for elastoplastic contacts, are in good agreement with deterministic numerical simulations based on the boundary element method.
 Here, we present some additional results for the pressure dependency of the elastic and plastic contact area.
-The main aim of this study is, however, to show that the Persson theory, which is based on using an effective surface roughness power spectrum for the plastically deformed surface, can also be used to calculate the interfacial separation between surfaces in elastoplastic contact.
-We propose that this treatment may allow for inclusion of the plastic stiffening of the roughness as the stress state becomes hydrostatic at large plastic deformation\cite{A23, A24, A25, A28, A29, A30}.
-We note that numerical results for the average surface separation during loading and unloading have recently been presented by {R\`afols et al.}~\cite{perezrafols2025general}, but no comparison to theoretical results was given.
+The main aim of this study is, however, to show that the Persson theory, with an effective surface roughness power spectrum for the plastically deformed surface, can also be used to calculate the interfacial separation between surfaces in elastoplastic contact.
+We propose that this treatment may allow for inclusion of the plastic stiffening of the roughness as the stress state becomes hydrostatic at large plastic deformation, see Refs.~\cite{A23, A24, A25, A28, A29, A30}.
+We note that numerical results for the average surface separation during loading and unloading have recently been presented by R\`afols et al.~\cite{perezrafols2025general}, but no comparison to theoretical results was given.